tugrul512bit/AdvancedMacroDevices/README.md

 - Level-up your character and distribute skill points
 - Unlock better technologies
 - Buy factories to produce more CPUs
+- watch millions of NPCs use your processors, profit
 - Iterate your next CPU design